simonajsimona/sjs-website/content/tutorial/stats_2.md

 type = "docs"  # Do not modify.

 # Add menu entry to sidebar.
-linktitle = "Applied Statistics"
+linktitle = "Applied Statistics 2 (Simona Simona)" [menu.tutorial]
-[menu.tutorial]
   parent = "Workshops"
   weight = 2
 +++
 **Session 2: Applied Statistics**
  *  Inference and the role of probability
  *  Hypothesis testing
  *  1-way ANOVA
  *  Chi-squared tests
  *  Correlation
  *  Regression: simple linear regression, multiple linear regression, categorical explanatory variables in regression and diagnostic checking
  *  Outlook

 You may download the slides [here](https://simonajsimona.com/training/Applied_Statistics_Day 2.pdf) and the folder that containing the data and SPSS work book for this session [here](https://simonajsimona.com/training/Course_Data.zip)